TurtleWindly/Raylib-Template/README.md

 # Raylib-Template

-Task build and run using powershell
+Task build and run writting in .cmd

-A simple template for work with raylib using vs code
+A simple template for work with raylib